-Benefits of Utilizing Analytics in Mobile App Marketing
+Benefits of Utilising Analytics in Mobile App Marketing

 Analytics will help your business to grow to your desired level.
-There are several benefits of utilizing analytics in mobile app marketing.
+There are several benefits of utilising analytics in mobile app marketing.
 These benefits are;

 - Analytics will help you to improve the ROI of your mobile business app.
 Improving your mobile app’s performance will certainly boost your sales.

 - Analytics will assist you to gather accurate information on your app users’ interests and preferences.
-You can then customize your marketing campaigns as per their preferences and interests.
-This will personalize your mobile app.
-With a personalized app at hand, you can focus your efforts towards customer based marketing.
+You can then customise your marketing campaigns as per their preferences and interests.
+This will personalise your mobile app.
+With a personalised app at hand, you can focus your efforts towards customer based marketing.

 - Analytics will help you to keep track of your marketing campaigns.
 With the help of analytics, you will know whether your marketing campaigns are successful or not.
 If they are not getting the results expected, you can change your marketing strategies to get better results.